 Income qualification —vs— actual living costs

-The monthly income required to qualify for Temporary Residency in Mexico when you apply at a Mexican Consulate is now around US$4,350 a month.
+Using your monthly income: The monthly income required to qualify for Temporary Residency in Mexico when you apply at a Mexican Consulate is around US$4,100 per month in 2025.
+(2026 amounts are pending.)

-If you want to apply for Permanent residency right away, to qualify you must prove around US$7,300 of monthly income, or nearly US$300,000 in savings—and consulates only issue Permanent residency visas to people who are “retired.”
+If you intend to apply for Permanent residency right away, to qualify in 2025 you need to demonstrate around US$7,100 of monthly income or a total balance of around US$280,000 in savings/investment account(s).
+Consulates only issue Permanent residency visas to people who are “retired.”
+(2026 amounts are pending.)

-See our guide to financial criteria for residency in Mexico and read these FAQs for more information and rules about qualifying for residency in Mexico using your monthly income or savings/investments.
+See our guide to financial criteria for residency in Mexico and read these FAQs for more information and rules about qualifying for residency in Mexico using your monthly income or savings/investments—including what types of income/savings qualify.

 Mexico Immigration Assistance